vijaymathew/slogan/README.md

 Slogan is a general purpose programming language with facilities for concurrent and parallel computing.

+#### Features

+    - Dynamic and strong type system.
+    - Rich library: data structures, IO, networking.
+    - Unicode support.
+    - Efficient multitasking: execute tens-of-thousands of concurrent tasks.
+    - Multi-core parallelism based on a simple message-passing model.
+    - Declarative programming: reactive variables, pattern matching.
+    - Fast program design and development with the interpreter and REPL.
+    - A compiler for creating optimized stand-alone binaries.
+    - High-level FFI for integration with C libraries.
+    - Built-in package manager to ease software distribution.

-### Building and running Slogan
+#### Building and running Slogan

     $ sudo ./install

-If you want to hack on Slogan itself, you may want to follow a more traditional approach:
+After the installation is complete, you can start the REPL by typing:

+    $ slogan

+You can also install Slogan using explicit `make` commands:

     $ ./configure
     $ make
     $ make test
     $ sudo make install

-After the installation is complete, you can start the REPL by typing:

-    $ slogan

-(If you skipped system-wide installation, run `./src/slogan` instead.)
+This would be useful if you are hacking on the Slogan implementation itself.
+If you skip system-wide installation, note that the `slogan` binary will be created in the `src` folder and can be run as `./src/slogan`.

 Visit http://schemer.in/slogan/ for tutorials and detailed documentation on the language.

-You can help improve Slogan by reporting/fixing bugs and commenting on the enhancement proposals - https://github.com/vijaymathew/slogan/issues
+Slogan is under active development and can be considered beta quality.
+Please report bugs/issues at https://github.com/vijaymathew/slogan/issues.

 Copyright (c) 2013, 2014, 2015, 2016, 2017 by Vijay Mathew Pandyalakal <vijay.the.lisper@gmail.com>